-LMS System #1 – EdApp
+Best LMS System – EdApp

 One of the best LMSs out there is EdApp.
 This award-winning training solution is mobile-first and includes a vast library of free, completely editable courses that are contributed by industry leaders from around the globe.
-The LMS is full of all the standard features that you expect from a modern learning platform, but also has several unique things that make it stand out from the crowd.
+The LMS is full of all the standard features that you expect from a modern LMS platform, but also has several unique things that make it stand out from the crowd.

 One of the best features is its focus on microlearning.
 This delivers just-in-time training to your employees on their mobile devices.
 These highly-targeted learning-bursts are effective in helping learners retain their knowledge.
 What’s more, they are perfect for enabling other forms of learning, including Spaced Repetition, which delivers lessons at increasing intervals until knowledge is fully embedded into long-term memory.
 It’s an algorithm-based practice that does all the work for you, ensuring that all your learners are absorbing your learning content without having to lift a finger.

 If you’re looking to try EdApp out, you can do so instantly for free.
 Just sign up and get right to creating your courses within minutes.

 Another great LMS is Inquisiq.
 This is an LMS suitable for small- and medium-sized businesses.
 It has a full set of features that includes full mobile compatibility, customizable LMS dashboards, SCORM support, certificates, course library, user communities, and wall posts.

 Inquisiq has the ability to integrate with other systems through its API.
 That means you can hook it into services like Zoom, PayPal, or OpenSesame.
 Integrations can greatly expand the possibilities you have when setting up your learning site.